soupbearmodding/LootAndLegends2.0/SECURITY_DESIGN.md

 *   **More Sophisticated Rate Limiting:** Implement more advanced rate limiting, potentially with different limits for different message types or temporary bans for abusive clients.
 *   **Session Management:** Consider more robust session management if JWTs or similar tokens are introduced later, including secure handling and expiration.
 *   **Dependency Security:** Regularly audit third-party dependencies (npm packages) for known vulnerabilities.
+*   **Complete Refactoring:** Finish refactoring all modules (Auth, Inventory, Combat, Zone, etc.) to fully adhere to the layered architecture (Handlers, Services, Repositories) to maximize separation of concerns and associated security benefits.